 Surface Type: Grass

-Catering: Fork 'n' Knife food van will be available each day
+Catering: Fork 'n' Knife food van will be available each day in conjuction with the sports ground canteen

 Sports Medicine: A sports medicine representative will be present.
 Taping with players’ own tape is free, but a fee will apply to use trainers’ tape.